-My main conclusion regarding the platform is that it’s essentially very good for two applications: running a simple brochure site or hosting a portfolio site – you can set yourself up with a very contemporary-looking, well-functioning blog or image gallery very quickly with it.
-If you are an artist, photographer or a musician - or building a site for a one-off event like a wedding - and you don't need several layers of navigation on your site, it's a really good option for you.
-Thanks to the e-commerce features, businesses with simple selling requirements may also find Squarespace a good solution; and because it's a hosted solution, using Squarespace doesn't require you to worry about things like server updates or, other than taking the usual precautions around passwords, security etc.
+My main conclusion regarding the platform is that it’s essentially very good for two applications: running a simple brochure website or hosting a portfolio site – you can set yourself up with a very contemporary-looking site or image-focused website very quickly with it.
+If you are an artist, photographer or a musician - or building a site for a one-off event like a wedding - and you don't need several layers of navigation on your site, it's an extremely good option for you.
+Thanks to the e-commerce features, businesses with simple selling requirements may also find Squarespace a good solution; and because it's a hosted solution, using Squarespace doesn't require you to worry about things like server updates or, other than taking the usual precautions around passwords, security.

 However, it's not in my view quite 'up there' when it comes to serious e-commerce applications: the lack of payment gateways and point of sale options would nudge me in the direction of a using a more dedicated e-commerce platform if I needed to build an online store (see the 'alternatives' section, below, for more details).
 Similarly, I'd have concerns about using the standard version of Squarespace to build a large business website - the limited levels of navigation available and the lack of a proper file management system would make me look elsewhere.

 The blogging functionality also pales in comparison to that provided by some other products, in particular Wordpress.
 Although I use Squarespace to run my blog, if I was starting from scratch I'd probably go down the Wordpress route, simply to avail of the better SEO functionality and crucially, content versioning.
+The approach to the blog excerpts in Squarespace really bugs me too.
 (Incidentally, you can check out my Squarespace vs Wordpress comparison review if you're interested in a discussion on when you might want to use Wordpress over Squarespace, and vice versa).